Property Advice

 Colour

-Neutral colours tend to give off a rich, classic and lux feel, however, do not use white as a base as it can make a room feel cold.
+Neutral colours tend to give off a rich, classic and luxurious feel, however, do not use white as a base as it can make a room feel cold.
 Rather choose ivory, cream or light beige.

 Wallpaper

-Busy patterns are not recommended across all rooms, as these can tend to dominate and make you feel stressed.
+Busy patterns are not recommended across all rooms, as these tend to dominate and make you feel stressed.

 Bed-dressing